John Sackville, 3rd Duke of Dorset: Cricket

-British ambassador to France

-In 1784, Dorset moved to Paris to serve as British ambassador to France.
-His official role was Ambassador Extraordinary and Plenipotentiary.
+The French Revolution

-On 16 July 1789, two days after the Storming of the Bastille, Dorset reported to Secretary of State for Foreign Affairs Francis Osborne, 5th Duke of Leeds: "Thus, my Lord, the greatest revolution that we know anything of has been effected with, comparatively speaking—if the magnitude of the event is considered—the loss of very few lives.
+On 16 July 1789, two days after the Storming of the Bastille, Dorset reported to Secretary of State for Foreign Affairs Francis Osborne, 5th Duke of Leeds: "Thus, my Lord, the greatest revolution that we know anything of has been effected with, comparatively speaking—if the magnitude of the event is acknowledged—the loss of very few lives.
 From this moment we may consider France as a free country, the King a very limited monarch, and the nobility as reduced to a level with the rest of the nation".

 There is no official record of Dorset's recall but he is known to have been in Paris from the beginning of 1789 until 8 August that year when he left on leave and returned to England.
 He did not return to France and was temporarily replaced by his Embassy Secretary, Lord Robert Stephen FitzGerald (1765–1833; son of James FitzGerald, 1st Duke of Leinster), as Minister Plenipotentiary.
 New credentials were delivered by Dorset's official successor, Earl Gower, on 20 June 1790.
 Dorset's credentials were terminated on 29 June 1790.

-There is a story that, as the revolution began, Dorset was planning what might have become the first international cricket tour by forming an England team to play matches in France.
-His team, said to have been captained by William Yalden, reportedly assembled at Dover on 10 August but met the Duke coming the other way and the tour was cancelled.
+There is a story about Dorset planning to form a cricket team to visit France in August 1789.
+His team, said to be captained by William Yalden, reportedly assembled at Dover on 10 August.
+However, it is said they "met the Duke coming the other way", and the tour was cancelled.
 According to John Major in More Than A Game, "the whole story is nonsense".
-Dorset had written to Leeds on 16 July and had already warned other British residents to leave Paris so, as Major points out, he would hardly have invited a cricket team to come to France at the time of such a crisis.
+Dorset had written to Leeds on 16 July, and had already warned other British residents to leave Paris so, as Major points out, he would hardly have invited a cricket team to come to France at the time of such a crisis.

 Back in England, Dorset's public life continued in the post of Steward of the Royal Household.